project-fika/gitbook-wiki/fika-configuration/server.md

     "headless": {
         "profiles": {
-            "amount": 0, // the amount of profiles to be generated / used "aliases": {} // the aliases to be show when selecting a headless client },
+            "amount": 0, // the amount of profiles to be generated / used "aliases": {/*"ID-of-client": "Display Name"*/} // the aliases to be show when selecting a headless client },
         "scripts": {
             "generate": true, // if the headless scripts should be generated